LevinJ/Vehicle-Detection-and-Tracking/README.md

 ### Discussion

 This is a very interesting proejct in that it allows me to dive into the details of setting up a pipeline of object detection and tracking with a traditional computer vision approach.
-Current pipelines works well in the project video, but I can forsee it might not generalzie well in below scenarios:
+Current pipeline works tolerably well in the project video, but I can forsee it might not generalzie well in below scenarios:
 * cars that are too small (less than 70x70)
 * cars that are too close to each other
 * some unseen negative samples in the scene